GuitarsAI/earTrainingJS/DOCS_PLAN.md

 ## Phase 4 — Tutorial markdown pages

 > These three pages become dedicated sections in the docs sidebar alongside the
-> auto-generated JS API reference.
-They cover what JSDoc cannot: the HTML DOM
+> JS API reference.
+They cover what JSDoc cannot process natively: HTML DOM
-> structure and the CSS architecture.
+> structure and CSS architecture.

 ### 4.1 — Create the tutorials directory